pemcg/flickr_cli/README.md

 ### Optional arguments

-There are 4 optional argument that can be used with `—add`
+There are several optional argument that can be used with `—add`

 #### —digital